Certible Privacy Policy

 Certible is obligated to supervise examination participants to ensure compliance with the applicable examination regulations.
 Supervision occurs exclusively in real-time unless the certification scheme owner requires recording of the examination session.

-Recordings are under no circumstances shared with third parties and are only used in one of these two cases:
+Recordings are under no circumstances shared with third parties and are only used in one of these three cases:

 1. Appeal against termination of an examination by Certible due to violations of examination regulations or due to the behavior of the examination supervisor.
 More information can be found under Examination Support.